Domus Grimani 1594-2019: this is the title of the exhibition that has turned the Grimani Palace museum into a “not to miss”.

 When it opened in 2008, the Grimani palace struck everybody for its architecture, its frescoes and stuccoes, but many felt disappointed as all rooms lay empty.
-Now, a collection of eighty-eight ancient statues, original furniture of exquisite manufacturing, paintings, tapestries, and documents are back to the same rooms where they used to be.
+Now, thanks to the support of Venetian Heritage, a collection of eighty-eight ancient statues, original furniture of exquisite manufacturing, paintings, tapestries, and documents are back to the same rooms where they used to be.

 You may argue you have seen many ancient statues while visiting Italy that you don’t feel like seeing more.
 Why visiting a place filled in with Roman or Greek antiquities in Venice?